Focal Inverse Distance Transform Maps for Crowd Localization: Introduction

+As we mentioned above, for a given FIDT map, we can obtain the heads' position by localizing the local maxima, so the final key step is how to extract the local maxima of FIDT maps.
+In this paper, we propose simple yet effective post-processing named Local-Maxima-Detection-Strategy (LMDS), implemented by a simple max-pooling layer with an adaptive threshold.
+Furthermore, the proposed LMDS can help to classify the negative samples (\textit{e.g.,} Terra-Cotta Warriors images).

-In summary, this work contributes to the following: \begin{enumerate} \item In order to simultaneously cope with the crowd localization and counting task, we proposed the FIDT maps.
-The local maxima of FIDT maps represent exact person locations. \item Based on the FIDT map, we design a Local-Maxima-Detection-Strategy, LMDS, which can effectively locate the predicted local maxima (head centers). \item We introduce the I-SSIM loss to focus on the independent regions, enhancing the model's ability to handle the local maxima and background regions. \item Extensive experiments demonstrate that the proposed method achieves state-of-the-art localization performance and reports comparable counting performance on five counting datasets.
-Additionally, our method is robust on the negative samples and extremely dense scenes. \end{enumerate}
+In summary, this work contributes to the following: \begin{enumerate} \item In order to effectively cope with the crowd localization task in dense scenes, we propose the FIDT maps.
+The local maxima of FIDT maps represent exact persons' locations. \item We introduce the I-SSIM loss to make the model focus on the independent regions, enhancing the model's ability to handle the local maxima and background regions. \item Based on the FIDT map, we design a Local-Maxima-Detection-Strategy, LMDS, which can effectively locate the predicted local maxima (head centers). \item Extensive experiments demonstrate that the proposed method achieves state-of-the-art localization performance.
+Additionally, our method is robust for the negative and extremely dense scenes. \end{enumerate}